 People with prediabetes may benefit from limiting poor quality carbohydrates in their diet, like desserts, sugar-sweetened beverages, and refined bread products.
 Rather, people with prediabetes should be focusing on high-quality, high fiber carbs, such as whole fruits, vegetables, whole grains, and beans/legumes.

 Control your portion of carbohydrates at meals by building your plate with 1/4th (quarter plate) of carbohydrates and pair with 1/4th plate protein and a 1/2 plate of non-starchy vegetables.

 Regular exercise helps maintain weight-loss and prevent regain.
 It also improves glycemic control (measurement of the effects of carbohydrates on sugar level) and reduces the risk of cardiovascular disease.

 A goal of 30 to 45 minutes of moderate exercise most days per week should be set.
 Exercise does not need to occur in a single session to be beneficial.
 Dividing the activity into multiple, short episodes produces similar benefits and is often more achievable.

 Fortunately, it doesn’t take dramatic weight-loss to reduce the risk for prediabetes or to improve one’s health.
-Losing just five percent of one’s weight can make a significant difference in reducing the risk of type 2 diabetes.
+Losing just 5% of one’s weight can make a significant difference in reducing the risk of type 2 diabetes.
 Moderate weight loss can also help delay or prevent diabetes-related complications and make sugar control easier in prediabetes.

 In addition to incorporating a healthy meal plan and exercise program, today’s world of technology and social networking may enhance a person’s ability to monitor their health.
 There are many online and app-driven resources, such as food journals, calorie trackers, exercise tools and more available online, for your smartphone and more!

-What are the consequences of diabetes?
+What are the Consequences of Diabetes?